1st Reading – Genesis 18:20-32

 and do not subject us to the final test.”

-These petitions all point to the continuing need for God in the present struggles of life.
+Overall we can see a theme: the petitions of The Lord’s Prayer all point to the continuing need for God in the present struggles of life.

 And he said to them, “Suppose one of you has a friend to whom he goes at midnight and says, ‘Friend, lend me three loaves of bread, for a friend of mine has arrived at my house from a journey and I have nothing to offer him,’